The pros and cons of SSM.

 Marriages by African-American slaves were banned in some U.S. states,

-and only permitted after the conclusion of the civil war.
+and only permitted after the conclusion of the civil war in the 19th century.

 Marriages by deaf couples were banned in some U.S. states in the late 19th and early 20th century.
 All such laws were repealed many decades ago.